Data Sources

 Checks nearby EPA-regulated facilities and compliance records.
 Facility proximity is a screening signal, not confirmation of exposure.

 Checks active Superfund and cleanup-site records, including National Priorities List status where available.
+PFAS-confirmed NPL sites are flagged separately using the PFAS NPL crosswalk.

 Helps users enter complete U.S. addresses accurately before report generation.